-Also called the Point in Time Count, Pasadena’s Homeless Count is a one night snapshot of sheltered and unsheltered persons experiencing homelessness reported to the Department of Housing and Urban Development (HUD).
-While jurisdictions that receive federal funding are only required to conduct a homeless count of persons without shelter every other year, HUD also strongly encourages jurisdictions to conduct a count of unsheltered persons every year during the last ten days in January.
+Also called the Point in Time Count, Pasadena’s Homeless Count is a one night snapshot of people experiencing sheltered and unsheltered homelessness reported to the U.S. Department of Housing and Urban Development (HUD).
+While jurisdictions that receive federal funding are only required to conduct a homeless count of people experiencing homelessness every other year, HUD also strongly encourages jurisdictions to conduct a Count every year during the last ten days in January.

-The City of Pasadena has chosen to conduct this count every year as it assists our community in the following ways:
+The City of Pasadena has chosen to conduct the Homeless Count annually as it assists our community in the following ways:

 - Understanding the extent of homelessness and changes in trends among this population;